cryptidtech/oberon/README.md

 A succinct ZKP protocol for authentication.
 It works by using techniques similar to Identity-Based/Attribute-Based signatures.

-**Executive Summary**: Oberon allows endpoints to issue multi-factor capable tokens to consumers who can prove their validity with disclosing the tokens themselves without requiring email, SMS, or authenticator apps.
+**Executive Summary**: Oberon allows endpoints to issue multi-factor capable tokens to consumers who can prove their validity *without* disclosing the tokens themselves and without requiring email, SMS, or authenticator apps.
 Endpoints only need to store a single public key and not any tokens.
 An attacker that breaks into the server doesn't have any password/token files to steal and only would see a public key.
 The proof of token validity is only 96 bytes while the token itself is only 48 bytes.
 The issuing party and verifying servers can be separate entities.

 ## In depth details